-During his nearly 40 year career with the National Park Service he served as park planner for places including Cape Cod, Yosemite and Alaska; park manager at Santa Monica Mountains National Recreation Area, CA and North Cascades National Park, WA; Manager Denver Service Center, Regional Director of Mid-Atlantic and Pacific West Regions and Deputy Director.
+During his nearly 40 year career with the National Park Service, John Reynolds has served as park planner for places including Cape Cod, Yosemite and Alaska; park manager at Santa Monica Mountains National Recreation Area, CA and North Cascades National Park, WA; Manager Denver Service Center, regional director of Mid-Atlantic and Pacific West Regions and deputy director.

-He has worked for the National Park Foundation as Senior Fellow and as Executive Vice President and the Student Conservation Association as Government Relations manager.
+He has worked for the National Park Foundation as senior fellow and as executive vice president and for the Student Conservation Association as government relations manager.
 He served on the boards of nonprofits including the Student Conservation Association, Landscape Architecture Foundation, George Wright Society, Partners for Public Lands, Shenandoah National Park Trust and as a founding member of the Friends of the John Smith Trail/Chesapeake Conservancy, Global Parks and the Friends of Flight 93.

-He graduated with a BSLA from Iowa State University and a MLA from the State University College of Forestry at Syracuse University.
+He graduated with a BSLA from Iowa State University and an MLA from the State University College of Forestry at Syracuse University.

 He lives in Crozet, VA and is married to Barbara (Bobbie) Reynolds.